What is a video editor?

 If some videographers don’t like to do their own editing, many will hire professionals to handle this part of post-production.
 Video editing is a common occupation amongst digital nomads as it does not require to be in a specific location or work intensively within a team.
 Video editors spend a lot of time alone, sitting in front of a screen, like most digital nomads.

 You can expect to work with entrepreneurs and corporate marketing teams.
-It is more difficult to land a remote job for the movie or TV industry.
+It is more difficult to land a Digital Nomad job for the movie or TV industry.

 Video editors can work with an agency or with direct clients as freelancers.